bernhardAxonIvy/doc/source/designer-guide/how-to/extensions.rst

   element using the ivy.extensions environment variable.

-:public-api:`IExtensibleStandardProcessElementExtension </ch/ivyteam/ivy/process/element/IExtensibleStandardProcessElementExtension.html>`
-  This extension point can be used to define your own process elements based on the process elements Program Interface (PI), Start Event, Intermediate Event and Call and Wait.
-  The process element will appear in the community drawer of the process editor unless defined with an IIvyProcessPaletteExtension.

-:public-api:`IIvyProcessPaletteExtension </ch/ivyteam/ivy/designer/process/ui/editor/palette/IIvyProcessPaletteExtension.html>`
-  Adds new groups and process element entries to the process editor palette.

-:public-api:`IProcessElementUiInformationExtension </ch/ivyteam/ivy/designer/process/ui/info/IProcessElementUiInformationExtension.html>`
-  Provides labels (name, description) for your own process elements.

 :public-api:`IIvyProjectClassPathExtension </ch/ivyteam/ivy/java/IIvyProjectClassPathExtension.html>`
   Adds libraries or classes from bundles to the ivy project class path.
 This extension point allows to add libraries or classes to the compile and the runtime class path.
 This is useful if you want to